Folklore: Selected Essays |

 Veelvoorkomende woorden en zinsdelen

-American history anecdotes appear asked Boss British called century character Chicago church collected course culture East England English essay fact fairy father field folk folklore folklorist folktale four Gary give groups hand head heard hero historians horse hundred Ibid Indian Jack John Journal known land learned legends Lincoln literature living London look lord lore Maine materials Mexican Michigan myth narratives narrator Negro never night oral play present printed published question recorded sagas says shoemaker Skinner social Society sources speak story Studies style tale tales talk tell texts tion told took town traditions turn United University Upper Peninsula Vance Randolph volume wife writing written York
+American history anecdotes appear asked Boss British called century character Chicago church collected course culture East England English essay fact fairy father field folk folklore folklorist folktale four Gary give groups hand head heard hero historians horse hundred Ibid Indian Jack John Journal known land learned legends Lincoln literature living London look lord lore Maine materials Mexican Michigan myths narratives narrator Negro never night once oral play present printed published question recorded sagas says shoemaker Skinner social Society sources story Studies style tale tales talk tell texts tion told took town traditions turn United University Upper Peninsula Vance Randolph volume wife writing written York